-- Your actual costs will depend on factors such as your conformance with the franchisor’s recommended methods of doing business; the demographics and economic conditions in your Marketing Area; competition; your management skill, experience, and business acumen; the prevailing wage rate in your area; and sales levels reached by the franchised business during the initial period.
+- Your actual costs will depend on factors such as your conformance with the franchisor’s recommended methods of doing business; the demographics and economic conditions in the Marketing Area; competition; your management skill, experience, and business acumen; the prevailing wage rate in your area; and sales levels reached by the Franchised Business during the initial period.

-- The total estimated initial investment necessary to begin operation of a California Closets manufacturing facility ranges from $288,500 to $927,000.
+- The total estimated initial investment necessary to begin operation of a design, sell, and install California Closets franchise ranges from $170,000 to $619,500.